Home

 Support UniVerse

-UniVerse Welcomes
+UniVerse Celebrates

 W.S.
 Merwin was born in New York City in 1927.
 From 1949 to 1951 he worked as a tutor in France, Mallorca, and Portugal; for several years afterward he made the greater part of his living by translating from French, Spanish, Latin, and Portuguese.
 His many awards include the 2005 National Book Award in Poetry for Migration: New and Selected Poems (Copper Canyon, 2005), the Pulitzer Prize in Poetry, the Tanning Prize for mastery in the art of poetry, the Bollingen Award, the Ruth Lily Poetry Prize, as well as fellowships from the Rockefeller and the Guggenheim Foundations and the National Endowment for the Arts.
 He is the author of dozens of books of poetry and prose; his most recent volume of poems is Present Company (Copper Canyon, 2005).
 For the past thirty years he has lived in Hawaii.